Ofisare/VRCompanion/scripts/user_profiles/README.md

 For Left and right controller, the difference in yaw and pitch to the head is also communicated to reshade for the detached aiming shader to do its magic.

-- Use `vrToMouse.enableYawPitch = False` if not to communicate yaw and pitch.
+ - Use `vrToMouse.enableYawPitch.current = False` if not to communicate yaw and pitch.
-- Use `vrToMouse.enableRoll = True` if also to communicate the roll of the head.
+ - Use `vrToMouse.enableRoll.current = True` if also to communicate the roll of the head.
  - Change `vrToMouse.mouseSensitivityX = 800` to adjust sensitivity in x.
  - Change `vrToMouse.mouseSensitivityY = 800` to adjust sensitivity in y.
  - Change `vrToMouse.stickMultiplierX = 1` to adjust the multiplier for the stick.
  - Change `vrToMouse.stickMultiplierY = 1` to adjust the multiplier for the stick.

 ## VR to Gamepad Mapping

-Initialize it with vrToGamepad.setController(VigemController.XBoxController) (or VigemController.DualShockController).
+Initialize it with `vrToGamepad.setController(VigemController.XBoxController)` (or VigemController.DualShockController).
+Gamepad support requires to install this first: https://github.com/nefarius/ViGEmBus/releases/tag/v1.22.0

 It contains multiple modes to steer the mapping (use ModeSwitch* actions to toggle them during gameplay):
  - `vrToGamepad.leftTriggerMode` and `vrToGamepad.rightTriggerMode` handle mapping from controller to gamepad triggers